cloudfoundry/docs-deploying-cf/ec2/deploy_aws_micro_bosh.html.md

 apply_spec:
   agent:
     blobstore:
-      address: x.x.x.x    #Change this to the allocated IP address from Step 2
+      address: x.x.x.x    #Change this to the MicroBOSH IP address
     nats:
-      address: x.x.x.x    #Change this to the allocated IP address from Step 2
+      address: x.x.x.x    #Change this to the MicroBOSH IP address
   properties:
     aws_registry:
-      address: x.x.x.x    #Change this to the allocated IP address from Step 2
+      address: x.x.x.x    #Change this to the MicroBOSH IP address
 ~~~

 If you are using the sample manifest provided, confirm the following: